cynipe/jenkins-capistrano/README.rst

 Note
 ----

-This feature is may change the API without any notice.
+This feature is may change its API without any notice.
-Use your own lisk.
+Use at your own risk.

 deploy.rb::